rnachaloor/glacier/README.md

 ## How to sign out?
 To sign out, navigate to the settings page denoted by the gear.
 Click the Sign Out bar.
 This will re-direct you back to the login screen

+## How to view the source code?
+To find the source code, navigate to where you saved the folder titled "glacier".
+Once there, you can navigate to the screens folder to view the general screens that apeear on both android and ios.
+Please note that there are platform specific segments of code that wont translate to the other operating system.

 ---